Data copyright © Historic England unless otherwise stated

 Fax: 02392 856701

-This resource builds upon the English Heritage Geophysical Survey Database (see below for details) which as well as recording events in England, also covered a small number in other parts of the United Kingdom, by adding events in Scotland recorded through the OASIS system.
+This resource builds upon the Historic England Geophysical Survey Database (see below for details) which as well as recording events in England, also covered a small number in other parts of the United Kingdom, by adding events in Scotland recorded through the OASIS system.

-In 2006 a geophysical survey sub-form was developed for the OASIS database in consultation with English Heritage and the data structure for this was based on that used for the English Heritage database.
-This lead to the decision in 2011 to merge the English Heritage database with OASIS to create a more comprehensive record of UK archaeological geophysical surveys.
+In 2006 a geophysical survey sub-form was developed for the OASIS database in consultation with Historic England and the data structure for this was based on that used for the Historic England database.
+This lead to the decision in 2011 to merge the Historic England database with OASIS to create a more comprehensive record of UK archaeological geophysical surveys.
 As part of the merger, this new survey database resource was created to provide more flexible searching of geophysical records.